Problem 1: Wet Avalanches

 Jan 4-12: VERY cold and dry: moderate winds and wind chill reaching -50F.
 Pockets of surface hoar and widespread near surface faceting.

 Dec 30-Jan 3: The New Year's Eve storm brought nearly 2.5" of SWE to Valdez and almost another 1" (SWE) on the 2-3rd of January.
 The rain line was 1200' during the Jan 2-3 storm, forming a 1-3" crust locking up all the snow beneath it.
 These storms accumulated over 3' above 2000' near Thompson Pass.
 Both of these storms had little wind.

 If you get out riding, please send in an observation.

 Do a rescue practice with your partners.
 Always carry a beacon, shovel, and probe, and know how to use them.

 Practice good risk management, which means only expose one person at a time to slopes 30 degrees and steeper, make group communication and unanimous decision making a priority, and choose your terrain wisely: eliminating unnecessary exposure and planning out your safe zones and escape routes.

-Share your field observations with the community HERE.
+Please share your field observations HERE.

 Forgot your password?